 To mount filesystems from the desktop with user priviliges, you

-have to include them to fstab
+have to include them to fstab with the user option.

 Access to all mounted partitions on the desktop.